Cumulocity-IoT/cumulocity-microservice-archetype/README.md

 However the complete project is directly runnable without any additional changes.
 It uses also some best practices like:

 - using spring profiles (dev, test and prod)
-- using spring dev tool
 - using local configured application-dev.properties to run localy on development env
 - using Logback configuration file
-- using current java cumulocity microservice SDK
+- using current java cumulocity microservice SDK + configuration via cumulocity.json
 - using custom banner with cumulocity SDK version
+- using JUnit 5 and SpringBootTest to check if context load is successful

 In order to make it even faster to setup your project, the archetype contains a post-generation script which registers your microservice automatically on your tenant.
 This step is optional.